Open Accessibility Menu

 • What changes can I make to my bathroom in order to make it safer?

-• Is there any way to make stairs safer?
+• Are there ways to make stairs in my home safer?

-• Would help with chores at home be a good choice for me?
+• Would getting assistance with household chores be a good option for me?

-• Would it be beneficial to use either a cane or a walker?
+• Might it be beneficial for me to use a cane or walker?

-• What do I do if I fall?
+• What should I do in case I experience a fall?

 COPD & Respiratory Conditions

-• Eat small healthy meals throughout the day
+• Choose frequent, small, and healthy meals throughout the day.

-• Speak with your doctor about a healthy sleep routine
+• Discuss with your doctor how to establish a healthy sleep routine.

 Heart Failure & Cardiac Care